A Theoretical Exploratory Paper

 4.1 Structural Similarities with Medieval Church

-Claude's design philosophy shows striking similarities to medieval Roman Catholic Church authority structures:
+Claude's design philosophy shows striking similarities to medieval Roman Catholic Church authority structures.
+This analogy serves as a thought experiment, not a literal equivalence:

 4.2 Lack of Self-Critical Capacity